Local exponential stability of mean-field Langevin descent-ascent and associated particle system: Related work

-\paragraph{\textbf{Timescale variants.}} A common modification of \eqref{eq-main} introduces a timescale ratio $\eta_t$ by multiplying one of the two equations.
-In the quasistatic limit $\eta_t\equiv\infty$, the fast variable is replaced by an (entropy-regularized) best response, reducing the evolution to a single-player Wasserstein gradient flow; global convergence in this regime is proved in \cite{ma2022provablyconvergentquasistaticdynamics}.
-For finite but separated timescales, \cite{pmlr-v202-lu23b} establish global convergence without global convex--concavity under a log-Sobolev inequality (LSI) assumption via a Lyapunov approach, and \cite{an2025convergencetwotimescalegradientdescent} study the constant-$\eta$ regime.
-Related Euclidean two-timescale results can be found in \cite{yang2020globalconvergencevariancereducedoptimization,doan2021convergenceratestwotimescalegradient}; see \cite{borkar2008stochastic} for classical stochastic approximation.
+\paragraph{\textbf{Modified dynamics and structured regimes.}} Several convergence results are known for variants of \eqref{eq-main} or under additional structure.
+In the quasistatic two-timescale limit, the fast variable is replaced by an entropy-regularized best response, reducing the dynamics to a single-player Wasserstein gradient flow; global convergence is proved in \cite{ma2022provablyconvergentquasistaticdynamics}.
+For separated but finite timescales, \cite{pmlr-v202-lu23b} prove global convergence under an LSI assumption via a Lyapunov approach.
+Other modifications include temperature annealing and time-averaged gradients: see \cite{pmlr-v202-lu23b,LuMon25} for annealing schedules, and \cite{Kim2024SymmetricML,LuMon25} for averaged-gradient dynamics.
+Langevin particle approximations and related discretized schemes have also been studied in mean-field learning dynamics, with quantitative guarantees often relying on convexity, LSI, or related structural assumptions \cite{pmlr-v291-cai25a,Wang_2025,liu2025convergence,suzuki2023convergencemeanfieldlangevindynamics}.

-\paragraph{\textbf{Temperature effects, annealing, and time-averaged gradients.}} One may rescale the entropic regularization in \eqref{eq-main} by an inverse temperature $\tau_t^{-1}$.
-For large constant $\tau_t^{-1}\equiv\tau^{-1}$, contraction tools for Langevin diffusion can yield global convergence \cite{ma2022provablyconvergentquasistaticdynamics,eberle2019quantitative}.
-In the other direction, \cite{pmlr-v202-lu23b,LuMon25} study annealing schedules $\tau_t^{-1}\downarrow 0$, which leads to a MNE of problem without regularization.
-A different modification replaces instantaneous gradients in MFL-DA by weighted time averages: \cite{Kim2024SymmetricML} prove polynomial (average-iterate) convergence and \cite{LuMon25} obtain exponential convergence for certain multi-player games.

-\paragraph{\textbf{Particle and time discretizations.}} Implementable algorithms arise from particle approximations of \eqref{eq-main} and from time discretizations.
-On the Euclidean side, (stochastic) GDA dynamics have been widely studied; see, e.g., \cite{jin2020localoptimalitynonconvexnonconcaveminimax,mazumdar2019findinglocalnashequilibria}.
-In the mean-field setting, quantitative discretization/approximation guarantees under strong convex--concavity are obtained in \cite{pmlr-v291-cai25a}, and related particle/proximal schemes and local convergence results under alternative equilibrium assumptions are developed in \cite{Wang_2025}.
-Alternating updates (Alt-GDA) are widely used in practice \cite{mescheder2018numericsgans}, and \cite{liu2025convergence} analyze time-discretized/alternating schemes for \eqref{eq-functional} under convex--concavity and an LSI assumption, obtaining rates comparable to Euclidean min--max and minimization counterparts \cite{yan2020optimalepochstochasticgradient,yang2020globalconvergencevariancereducedoptimization,suzuki2023convergencemeanfieldlangevindynamics}.